knaaptime/seg_networks/paper/results_difference.md

 ## Network Distance is an Important Consideration

-Although the correlation between the two measures is $\rho=0.987$, our results provide clear evidence that the choice of appropriate distance metric plays an important role in the computation of a spatial segregation index.
+Although the correlation between planar and network based segregation measures is $\rho=0.987$, our results provide clear evidence that the choice of appropriate distance metric plays an important role in the computation of a spatial segregation index.
 In all but four cases, we show that segregation is higher when measured according to network distance than by pure euclidean distance[^CRS] (none of the four cases are significant different from a random pooling of the same data).
 Among the 380 CBAs in our dataset, 25.3% have a difference between euclidean and network-based segregation measures that is signficant at the $\alpha=0.05$ level, and 14.2% of the CBSAs are significant at the $\alpha=0.01$ level.
-Descriptive statistics of the differences between segregation measures in each metro are shown in @tbl:diff_descriptives, and a list of the 54 CBSAs significant at the one percent level are listed in @tbl:one_pct_diffs.
+Descriptive statistics of the differences between segregation measures in each metro are shown in
+@tbl:diff_descriptives, and a list of the 54 CBSAs significant at the one percent level are listed in @tbl:one_pct_diffs.
 Among these 54 CBAS, eight metros are located in California--twice the number of the next-most prevalent state (Texas)

 ![Histogram of % Differences in Segregation Measures](figures/diff_hist.png){#fig:diff_hists width=40%}